paulnderitu/calculator/README.md

 ## Description

-This is a project to cure cancer...probably.
+This is a computational project that carries out tasks passed on from the user's input.

 It can do:
 1. blah